 Your ATM should be bolted to the floor and leveled.
 Concrete floors are best for security.
-If it’s a think concrete floor and you can get underneath (down stairs ceiling) consider through bolting.
+If it’s a thick concrete floor and you can get underneath (downstairs ceiling) consider through bolting.

 An ATM is then plugged into a standard 110V / AC outlet and connected to a dedicated standard phone line.
-If you try to connect the ATM to a fax line, a shared line or a PBX phone system you’re asking for transaction issues (delays, non-dispensing, reversals, chargebacks, incomplete transactions, non-disense issues).
-Save yourself the headache of problems and just install a separate phone line (it’s cheap compared to the cmall cost savings verses the issues a shared line will have).
+If you try to connect the ATM to a fax line, a shared line or a PBX phone system you’re asking for transaction issues (delays, non-dispensing, reversals, chargebacks, incomplete transactions, non-dispense issues).
+Save yourself the headache of problems and just install a separate phone line (it’s cheap compared to the small cost savings versus the issues a shared line will have).
 You can also use your internet service if your ATM is equipped with internet processing capability.

-If you need training on how to operate you ATM, we will also arrange that during the installation if you want us to take care of that for you (no additional charge).
+If you need training on how to operate your ATM, we will also arrange that during the installation if you want us to take care of that for you (no additional charge).

 An ATM is easier to operate than a cash register and easier to load than a napkin holder.
 And if you ever need help, we’re just a phone call or email away.

 Once your ATM is installed or if you have one already we walk you thru the new programming and you are ready to fill the machine with $20s (or any denomination you pre-selected during the setup process).
 Dispensing $10 bills in certain places can be very advantageous.
 Contact us for our expertise on these issues.